Aquarium Water Volume Calculator

 Q. How many gallons is a 48x21x12 tank?
 A. A 48x21x12 tank (assuming these are the interior dimensions in inches) would have a volume of 48 x 21 x 12 = 12,096 cubic inches.
 To convert this to gallons, you would divide by 231, giving approximately 52.36 gallons.

 Q. What factors can affect the volume of water in your aquarium?
 A. Several factors can affect the actual volume of water your aquarium can hold.
-These include the presence of decorations, substrate, and plantsOpens in a new tab., the water level in your aquarium, the shape of your aquarium, and evaporation.
+These include the presence of decorations, substrate, and plants, the water level in your aquarium, the shape of your aquarium, and evaporation.

 Mark